eosiosg/blog/Signature/Signature.md

 #EOS Signature source code analysis

 Signature is the core part for every blockchain system.
-In the **EOS network**, there are several kinds of Signature, **transaction_signature**, **block\_producer_signature**, **multi_signature** and so on.
-In this article, we would like to introduce these signatures successively except **multi_signature** from the source code.
+In the **EOS network**, there are several kinds of signature, **transaction_signature**, **block\_producer_signature**, **multi_signature** and so on.
+In this article, we would like to introduce **transaction_signature**, **block\_producer_signature** successively from the source code.

-⚠️**Warning**:  Before reading this article, make sure you have a clear mind and follow the source code step by step.
-Because you have a long tedious journey to walk.

-*All the code is base on eos [slim branch](https://github.com/EOSIO/eos/tree/slim).*
+*All the code is base on eos [8e2ac45](https://github.com/EOSIO/eos/tree/slim).*

 ## Transaction signature
-In the EOS system, **controller** will wrap the transactions into the block, and one piece of **transaction** is constructed by **one or more actions**.
-Sign the transaction means you must sign every action occured in this transaction.
-The transaction will be **failed** and **will not write on the blockchain** if **any one action authorized failed**.
+In the EOS system, the **controller** will wrap the transactions into a block, and each **transaction** contains one or more **actions**.
+To successful sign a transaction, it is compulsory to successfully sign each action.
+If any authority check fails in action, the transaction will fail and not be written on the blockchain.
+However, in other cases, failed transactions might be written on to blockchain.

-When a node join into the testnet.
-You should need to use **cleos** command.
-If you want to push some transactions such as transfer, regproducer, voteproducer, you should add the parameter -p (permission) to sign this transaction.
-Then the block producer will push these transactions to block, later need to be sign by this block producer.
+As documented in **cleos**, there are some actions have -p flag indicating permissions need be granted.
+Besides, not only users need to use a signature, but block producers also need to sign the block they produced.

 ###Whole flow of transaction signature in function
 ![avatar](https://github.com/eosiosg/blog/blob/master/Signature/eos_signature.png)

-Before you do this experiment, make sure you have start nodeos and keosd process.
-Our team have open source
+An example would make the whole process to be easier understood.
+But before that, you may need following scripts to setup nodeos and keosd.
 [one-click-boot script](https://github.com/eosiosg/testnet/tree/master/scripts)

 ```